About us

 *Read the Event Description to see what you need to bring to each Event.

-*Different Event Hosts can enforce different rules more strictly or not at all depending on what they feel comfortable with, and depending on the difficulty of the Event.
+*Different Event Organizers can enforce different rules more strictly or not at all depending on what they feel comfortable with, and depending on the difficulty of the Event.

-*Always bring up any safety concerns for you or others to the Event Host.
+*Always bring up any safety concerns for you or others to the Event Organizer.

 Finally, we look forward to seeing you on the trails, and at some of our optional after-events for food, coffee, drinks, and chat!